Some Loci of Rational Cubic Fourfolds: Irreducible components of C14 cap C8 and the Pfaffian locus in C14

 \begin{rmk} {\rm To every $X\in\mathcal C_8$ one associates a rational fibration in quadric surfaces induced by the projection of $X$ from a plane $P\subset X$ onto a skew plane.
 If this fibration admits a rational section, then $X$ is rational.

 Let $X$ be a general cubic in one of the five irreducible components of $\mathcal C_8\cap\mathcal C_{14}$ and let $d_X$ be the discriminant of $X$.
-In \cite[Proposition 5]{ABBVA} it is proved that $X$ does not admit a rational section if and only if $d_X$ is even, that is if and only if $P\cdot T\in\{0,2\}$.
-In the other components all elements have a rational section and, as already remarked in \cite{ABBVA}, are thus rational.
+In \cite[Proposition 5]{ABBVA} it is proved that the natural quadric fibration associated to $X$ admits a rational section if and only if $\tau$ is odd, that is if and only if $P\cdot T\not\in\{0,2\}$.
+For $\tau\in\{-1,1,3\}$ a general cubic in the corresponding irreducible component admits a rational quadric fibration with a section and it is thus rational, see \cite{ABBVA}.
 Since every element in $\mathcal C_{14}$ is rational, a general cubic hypersurface with $P\cdot T\in\{0,2\}$ is rational although the associated quadric fibration has no rational section.
 The case $P\cdot T=0$ has been already observed in \cite{ABBVA}, where an explicit example is also constructed.} \end{rmk}

-Theorem \ref{compC148}, the discussion in Example \ref{comppfaff} and Example \ref{pfafftregub} have essentially shown the next result, which is in contrast with the usual common sense according to which the Pfaffian locus should be open in $\mathcal C_{14}$.
+Theorem \ref{compC148}, the discussion in Example \ref{comppfaff} and Example~\ref{pfafftregub}\eqref{disjointplanes} below have essentially shown the next result, which is in contrast with the usual common sense according to which the Pfaffian locus should be open in $\mathcal C_{14}$.

-\begin{thm} The set $\mathcal Pf\subset\mathcal C_{14}$ is not open in $\mathcal C_{14}.$ Analogously, the set of smooth cubic fourfolds containing a smooth quartic rational normal scroll is not open in $\mathcal C_{14}$. \end{thm}
+\begin{thm} The set $\mathcal{P}f\subset\mathcal{C}_{14}$ is not open in $\mathcal{C}_{14}.$ Analogously, the set of smooth cubic fourfolds containing a smooth quartic rational normal scroll is not open in $\mathcal{C}_{14}$. \end{thm}